 Using a source-based Linux distribution like Funtoo Linux could be likened to driving an exotic sports car.
 It's an experience that is appreciated by professionals and technology enthusiasts because it simply offers a more direct, engaging experience with the underlying technology.
 You can push the technology further.
 You have more control.
 It is more satisfying.

 If you aren't looking for something "special", there are a number of binary-only Linux distributions to choose from.
-They will get you from point A to point B. You won't have as much fun or be as connected to what's going on, but maybe that's not what you're looking for.
+They will get you from point A to point B. You won't have as much fun or be as connected to what's going on, nor as much control, but maybe that's not what you're looking for.

 But if you do appreciate a deeper connection to technology, and pushing technology to its limits, Funtoo Linux may be a life-changing experience for you.

 Funtoo Linux was created by Daniel Robbins, the creator and former Chief Architect of Gentoo Linux, in late 2007, as a means to get Gentoo to build reliably (see Funtoo Linux History for an accurate timeline.)
 This led to the adoption of Metro, an automated build tool also developed by Daniel, to replace Gentoo's catalyst build tool for building Funtoo stages.

 Some changes to Gentoo's Portage tree were needed to produce reliable stage3 builds of Gentoo, creating the need for Daniel to create a slight variant of Gentoo's Portage tree to support automated builds.
 This in turn created the need to maintain a forked Portage tree that also integrated recent upstream Gentoo changes.
 Daniel adopted git and worked with Zac Medico to integrate support for git-based Portage trees and mini-manifests into Gentoo's

 emerge command at a time when adoption of git by Gentoo had stalled.

 Over time, Funtoo Linux has continued to mature, supporting novel offerings such as